-4.17.4 Integrating with a SAML Identity Provider
+Integrating with a SAML Identity Provider

-You can integrate your Open edX installation with federated identity solutions that use the SAML 2.0 (Security Assertion Markup Language, version 2.0) standard.
+You can integrate your Open edX site with federated identity solutions that use the Security Assertion Markup Language, version 2.0 (SAML 2.0) standard.
 An example is Shibboleth, a single sign on system that is used by many educational institutions.

 - Exchange Metadata

 - Add and Enable a SAML Identity Provider

-- Configuration Options for SAML Identity Providers
+- Configure the SAML Identity Provider

 - Test an Enabled SAML Provider